objcio/articles/2014-05-31-singletons.md

 #Global State

 Most developers agree that global mutable state is a bad thing.
-Here's a simple demonstration of why mutable state is bad, even within a single instance:
+Statefulness makes programs hard to reason about and hard to debug.
+We object-oriented programmers have much to learn from functional programming, in terms of minimizing the statefulness of code.

     @implementation SPMath {
         NSUInteger _a;